Boing (TV channel): Turkey

 Boing launched on TNT in 2012 as a programming block, even after the channel was replaced by Teve2, the block still continued, it also aired on Cartoon Network Turkey starting in 2014.

 The Animadz

 A group of characters known as the Animadz serve as Boing's official mascots since 2006.
 They include Bo, a blue dog-like human, Bobo, a hairless green humanoid, Otto, a robot, Maissa, a yellow maize, Katrina, a white chicken, and Dino, a green dinosaur.
-There were 4 more mascots that have retired in 2016, which are Ridolfo, a brown hyena, Tony, a yellow hamster, Tip, a male seal, and Tap, a female seal.
+There were four more mascots that have retired in 2016, which are Ridolfo, a brown hyena, Tony, a yellow hamster, Tip, a male seal, and Tap, a female seal.
+In 2019, Otto, Maissa, Katrina and Dino were dropped, but Bo and Bobo remained in use as of today.